f5devcentral/f5-agility-labs-nginx/docs/class2/module2/lab/lab1.rst

 .. note:: Ignore the bookmarks ``STAGING LB - Appster`` and ``PROD LB - Appster`` for now - we will set this up in a later exercise.

-14. If our code changes pushed to staging are successful and the changes are validated, we can can now deploy to Production:
+14. If our code changes pushed to staging are successful and the changes are validated, we can now deploy to Production:

     Under the \ ``DEPLOY`` stage, we have the option to deploy to Production manually.
 Go ahead and click on the little \ **Play** button that is on the ``deploy_prod`` stage of the pipeline.
-This trigger will now deploy our new Docker image to Production, wih. the new code showing the updated image, \ ``iphone_x.png``.
+This trigger will now deploy our new Docker image to Production, with. the new code showing the updated image, \ ``iphone_x.png``.

     .. image:: ../images/image27.png